Who Is George Lucas?

 Life After 'Star Wars'

-In 2008 Lucas released the latest installment of his Indiana Jones series.
-He served as one of its writers and as a producer while Steven Spielberg once again acted as director.
-Harrison Ford returned as the famed adventuring archaeologist in Indiana Jones and the Kingdom of the Crystal Skull, and was joined by Cate Blanchett and Shia LaBeouf on this new challenge.
+In 2008, Lucas released the latest installment of his Indiana Jones series.
+He served as one of its writers and as a producer while Spielberg once again acted as director.
+Ford returned as the famed adventuring archaeologist in Indiana Jones and the Kingdom of the Crystal Skull, and was joined by Cate Blanchett and Shia LaBeouf on this new challenge.
 The film proved one of the summer's biggest hits.

 Lucas served as the producer of a different type of action film in early 2012.
 Working for years, he was able to help bring the story of the famed African-American pilots known as the Tuskegee Airmen to the big screen in Red Tails.
-This World War II drama starred Cuba Gooding Jr., Terrace Howard, Nate Parker and David Oyelowo.
+This World War II drama starred Cuba Gooding Jr., Terrence Howard, Nate Parker and David Oyelowo.